EdilsonBorges/web-developer-bootcamp/17-JS-Tricky-Stuff/02-OOP.md

         -> Capitalization of the function name - this is convention -> The keyword 'this' is back
         -> We are attaching properties onto the keywork 'this'.
 We'd like the keyword 'this' to refer to the object we'll create from our constructor function.

+        Problem: how to we use our constuctor to actually construct objects? var firstHouse = House(2,2,1000)
+        firstHouse // undefined

 - Revisit 'new' keyword
 - Use constructor
 - Use call and apply